Furkan Doğan: Reactions to his death

 The American Muslims for Palestine (AMP) condemned the attack.
 The Christian Science Monitor reported that his US citizenship may make it difficult to avoid a diplomatic confrontation between the US and Israel.

-The Turkish prime minister, Recep Tayyip Erdoğan, criticized the USA Government for being silent after Doğan's death.
+Turkish prime minister Recep Tayyip Erdoğan criticized the USA Government for being silent after Doğan's death.
 He asked: "Why is his death not followed by the USA, is it because of his Turkish origin?"

 Center for Constitutional Rights lawsuit

 In May 2011, the Center for Constitutional Rights filed a Freedom of Information Act lawsuit against the U.S. government to release documents related to its knowledge and role in the attack, which it has thus far blocked.